Scottdale, Pennsylvania: Geography

 Scottdale is located at (40.102410, -79.591078).

 According to the United States Census Bureau, the borough encompasses a total area of 1.2 sqmi, all land.

 Some cities that are near the borough include the cities of Pittsburgh (32 miles to the northwest), Connellsville (6.0 miles to the south), Dawson (6.0 miles to the southwest), Everson (0.9 miles south), Hunker (7.3 miles north), Mount Pleasant (4.7 miles northeast), New Stanton (8.2 miles north), South Connellsville (7.2 miles south) and Vanderbilt (6.9 miles southwest).
 It is also 38 miles northeast of Morgantown, West Virginia.

 Jacob's Creek separates the Westmoreland and Fayette County border between Scottdale and Everson.

 Surrounding neighborhoods

-Pittsburgh Street in Scottdale, facing west.

 Scottdale has three borders, including East Huntingdon to the north, northwest and west and the Fayette County neighborhoods of Upper Tyrone Township from the east-northeast to the south and Everson to the south.

 There are several neighborhoods in the borough itself.
 North Scottdale is located on north side of Pittsburgh Street.
 It is home to the abandoned Wyndon Links golf course.
 South Scottdale begins at South Broadway Street and extends into Creek Road.
 The neighborhood located just past the Everson bridge from Garfield Avenue to Scottdale Cemetery is referred to locally as “Brown Town”.